Days Countdown

 - Organize or attend local events focused on food and nutrition.

-- Volunteer for local food banks or community gardens.
+- Volunteer at food banks or community gardens.

-- Share information on social media using #WorldFoodDay to raise awareness.
+- Share reliable information on social media using #WorldFoodDay.

 Looking Ahead: The Future of Food Security